rails/weblog/_posts/2017-01-20-this-week-in-rails-db-adapters-git-action-cable-and-more.markdown

 ### [Improve the `AS::NumericWithFormat#to_s` memory allocation](https://github.com/rails/rails/pull/27736)

-Thanks to some good profiling, `ActiveSupport::NumericWithFormat#to_s` should behave better and not allocate to many objects. 🔎
+Thanks to some good profiling, `ActiveSupport::NumericWithFormat#to_s` should behave better and not allocate too many objects. 🔎

 ## Fixed